 Economists are predicting that the next recession may hit within the next 18 months and that the U.S. isn’t ready for the onset.
-This is a serious problem, because a recession can wreak havoc on business owners – if not destroy it altogether.
+This is a serious problem, because an economic recession can wreak havoc on business owners – if not destroy it altogether.

 Just look at the story of Lehman Brothers.
 Before the 2007 recession, Lehman was the fourth largest bank in the U.S.

 Since its inception in 1850, Lehman had weathered many economic changes.
 The company survived the Great Depression, two world wars, and the near-collapse of hedge fund Long-Term Capital Management in 1998.
 But Lehman’s rush into the subprime mortgage market proved to be its downfall.
 To make matters worse, the bank paid little heed to the signs of the oncoming Great Recession.
 Lehman was still confident about the firm’s record revenues even in March 2007 as the market was beginning to collapse.